SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 The :newTerm:`logical NOT operator` (``!a``) inverts a Boolean value so that ``true`` becomes ``false``, and ``false`` becomes ``true``.

+The logical NOT operator is a prefix operator, and appears immediately before the value it operates on, without any whitespace.
 It can be read as “not ``a``”, as seen in the following example:

 .. testcode:: logicalOperators